-Shobuyu: The Sweet Flag Bath for “Tango no Sekku” Festival on May 5
+Shobuyu: Sweet Flag Bath for Boys’ Day on May 5

 A few days ago, I posted an article about Kashiwa Mochi.
-“Kashiwa Mochi (柏餅)” is a traditional Japanese sweet for “Tango no Sekku (端午の節句)”, the Boys’ Festival held on May 5 in Japan.
-Tango no Sekku is also referred to as Children’s day in English.
+“Kashiwa Mochi (柏餅)” is a traditional Japanese sweet for “Tango no Sekku (端午の節句)” or the Boys’ (Children’s) Day on May 5.

-The day, May 5 is a Japanese national holiday to celebrate and wish boys’ healthy growth and happiness, when we Japanese have a traditional custom.
+The day, May 5 is a national holiday in Japan when we celebrate boys’ healthy growth and wish for their future happiness, and have a traditional custom.
 The tradition is to have a sweet flag bath or “Shobu Yu (菖蒲湯)”.

 The Japanese tradition of taking a sweet flag bath on May 5 has a long history.
 It is said that Shobu-yu originated from China, and in the Edo period (1603 – 1868), it became popular among common citizens.

-Actually, the Japanese word meaning sweet flag, “Shobu (菖蒲)” has another Chinese character pronounced in the same way “Shobu (尚武)”, and the Japanese term, “Shobu (尚武)” means to consider Japanese martial arts and military “Budo (武道)” as an important thing.
+Actually, the word meaning sweet flag in Japanese, “Shobu (菖蒲)” has another Chinese character pronounced in the same way “Shobu (尚武)”, which means to consider Japanese martial arts and military “Budo (武道)” an important thing.

-Since “Shobu (菖蒲)” has the same reading as “Shobu (尚武)”, the people at that time came to use the plant for bathing on May 5 in the hope of what the word “尚武” stands for.
+Since “Shobu (菖蒲)” has the same reading as “Shobu (尚武)”, the people at that time began to use the plant for bathing on May 5 in the hope of what the word “尚武” stands for.
 In fact, since the old days in Japan, the sweet flag, Shobu has been believed to be a medicinal herb for driving away evil spirits.

-The making method of Shobu-yu depends on each household, but in many cases, just add sweet flag leaves to a bathtub of hot water.
+The preparation of Shobuyu varies depending on each household, but in many cases, simply add sweet flag leaves to a bathtub of hot water.

-The plant, Shobu contains various essential oil components, such as Asarone and eugenol, so you can expect the effect of relieving neuralgia and backache from Shobu-yu.
-What is more, the sweet flag bath has a distinctive aroma that helps you relax.
+The plant, Shobu contains various essential oil components, such as Asarone and eugenol, so from Shobuyu you can expect the effect of relieving nerve pain and backache.
+What is more, the sweet flag has a distinctive aroma so you will relax during the bath.